 Verónica Soto stated that the Neighborhood and Housing Services Department was focused on stable and diverse neighborhoods through the delivery of programs to provide safe and affordable housing for the community.
-She noted that the department was created by reorganizing housing-related positions from the Department of Planning and Community Development in order to focus on housing-related programs and increase interactions with neighborhoods.
 She stated that the proposed Fiscal Year 2019 Budget totaled \$34.5 million with \$25.1 million for housing and 24 new and transferred staff positions.
-She noted that the Housing Budget would be supplemented by grants; the San Antonio Housing Trust; and the Fund.
-She stated General that major programs within the department included: Neighborhood Engagement; Housing Program Delivery; Coordinated Housing System; Housing Bond; Grants Administration; Fair Housing and Navigators; and Tax Increment Financing.
+She noted that the Housing Budget would be supplemented by grants; the San Antonio Housing Trust; and the General Fund.
+She stated that major programs within the department included: Neighborhood Engagement; Housing Program Delivery; Coordinated Housing System; Housing Bond; Grants Administration; Fair Housing and Navigators; and Tax Increment Financing.
 She described activities associated with the 2017 Neighborhood Housing Bond, issues in housing affordability, home ownership trends in San Antonio, and programs to support affordable housing.

 Mayor Nirenberg expressed support for restructuring department staff to meet housing needs.
 Councilmember Gonzales expressed support for the Housing Development at 1409 Buena Vista.